Police

 “‘I’ve been arrested before for possession of destructive devices, I’m not afraid of cops,” he said.

-“If they pull their guns, I’m gonna have to pull my gun out on them,” he was also quoted as saying.
+“If they pull their guns, I’m gonna have to pull my gun out on them,” he also said.

 Police said that when the operator told the man, “I don’t want you to hurt yourself,” the man responded with obscenities.